We would like to share with you a few of our favourite, most influential floral designers from all around the world.

 Natasha Lisitsa, named one of most exciting and daring floral designers in the USA, has become internationally recognised for her larger-than-life floral art installations, some of them up to 500 kilograms (1000 pounds) in weight.
 She is known for her modern, vibrant design style and innovative use of unconventional materials.

 Her work has been featured all over the world, as well as locally at the San Francisco Museum of Modern Art, the de Young Museum, to name just a few.
-She is always in motion designing events and floral art installations, teaching workshops and traveling to international floral design shows.
+She is always in motion designing events and floral art installations, teaching workshops and travelling to international floral design shows.

 Natasha runs Waterlily Pond Floral Design Studio in San Francisco, California with her husband, Daniel Schultz.
 The couple created flowers and event decor for over 1000 weddings and events.
 Check out the gallery of their work at waterlilypond.com